tsteele0206/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>
 In this project I am attempting to create an Active Directory domain to simulate a corporate network using Oracle Virtualbox as well as a Windows Server 2019 ISO and a Windows 10 ISO.
-I will create a list of users using a PowerShell script on the domain controller and the Windows 10 client will be able to log in as any of them.
-This environment will be useful to me for upcoming labs.
+I will create a list of users using a PowerShell script on the domain controller.
+I will add the Windows 10 client to the domain and it will be able to log in as any of the users on said list.
+This environment will be useful to me for upcoming labs as well as to familiarize myself with Active Directory.
 <br />